-European Spa tial Development Perspective 1999 future develop The aim of spa Union.
-The ESP I he ESDP, the Member States and the Commission reached agreement on common objectives and concepts for the oment of the territory of the European Union.
-Atial development policies is to work towards a balanced and sustainable development of the territory of the European PD aims to ensure that the three fundamental goals of European policy are achieved equally in all the regions of the EU: Economic and social cohesion; Conservation and management of natural resources and the cultural heritage; and More balanced competitiveness of the European territory.
-Objectives, Targets & Indicators European cultural landscapes, cities and towns, as well as a variety of natural and historic monuments are part of the European Heritage.
-Its fostering should be an important part of modern architecture, urban and landscape planning in all regions of the EU.
-A big challenge for spatial development policy is to contribute to the objectives, announced by the EU during international conferences concerning the environment and climate, of reducing emissions into the global ecological system.
+European Spati ial Development Perspective 1999 5 1 0 By adopting the ESDP, the Member States and the Commission reached agreement on common objectives and concepts for the future development of the territory of the European Union.
+The aim of spat The aim of spatial development policies is to work towards a balanced and sustainable development of the territory of the European Union.
+The ESPD aims to ensure that the three fundamental goals of European policy are achieved equally in all the regions of the EU: conomic and social cohesion; Conservation and management of natural resources and the cultural heritage; and • M fore balanced competitiveness of the European territory.
+European cultural landscapes, cities and towns, as well as a variety of natural and historic monuments are part of the Objectives, European Heritage.
+Its fostering should be an important part of modern architecture, urban and landscape planning

+Targets & in all regions of the EU.
+Indicators A big challenge for spatial development policy is to contribute to the objectives, announced by the EU during international conferences concerning the environment and climate, of reducing emissions into the global ecological system.
-PPS 11: Regional Spatial Strategies 2004 PPS11 provide PPS11 provides policies that need to be taken into account by Regional Planning Bodies in their preparation of revisions to RSSs.
-The Regional Spatial Strategy should provide for a fifteen to twenty year period, taking into account the following Objectives, matters: Targets & Identification of the scale and distribution of provision for new housing;

-Indicators Priorities for the environment, such as countryside and biodiversity protection; and Transport, infrastructure, economic development, agriculture, minerals extraction and waste treatment and disposal.
+PPS 11: Region nal Spatial Strategies 2004 PPS11 provides policies that need to be taken into account by Regional Planning Bodies in their preparation of revisions to RSSs.
+Objectives, Targets & Indicators The Regional Spatial Strategy should provide for a fifteen to twenty year period, taking into account the following matters: Identification of the scale and distribution of provision for new housing; Priorities for the environment, such as countryside and biodiversity protection; and Transport, infrastructure, economic development, agriculture, minerals extraction and waste treatment and disposal.

-PPG 2: Green Belts 1995 The Guidance The Guidance indicates the underpinning aims of the Green Belt policy and its contribution to sustainable development objectives.
+PPG 2: Green Belts 1995 The Guidance indicates the underpinning aims of the Green Belt policy and its contribution to sustainable development objectives.
 Objectives, Targets & Indicators There should be a general presumption against inappropriate development in the Green Belt.
 When any large scale development or redevelopment occurs within the Green Belt, it should contribute towards the objectives provided in paragraph1.6 of the guidance note.
 The ODPM has recently published a Draft of the Town and Country Planning (Green Belt) Directions 2005 and these will be reviewed before the publication of the sustainability report.

-PPG14: Develo opment of Unstable Land 1990
+PPG14: Development of Unstable Land 1990

 PPG14 examines the impacts of instability on development and land use.
 How instability should be tackled in the planning process and how it might be treated by development plans and in considering planning applications is also included.

+Objectives,

-Objectives, Targets & Indicators
+Targets &

+Indicators